 Hilene Flanzbaum is a Professor of English and the Director of the MFA Program in Creative Writing.
 She also holds the Allegra Stewart Chair in Modern Literature.
 Her specialties include Modern and American Poetry, Jewish-American Literature, Twentieth-Century Literature and creative writing.
 See attached cv for details.

-Chris Forhan is the author of three books of poetry: Black Leapt In, winner of the Barrow Street Press Poetry Prize; The Actual Moon, The Actual Stars, winner of the Morse Poetry Prize and a Washington State Book Award; and Forgive Us Our Happiness, winner of the Bakeless Prize.
-He has also written two books of nonfiction: My Father Before Me: A Memoir and the forthcoming A Mind Full of Music: Essays on Imagination and Popular Song.
+Chris Forhan is the author of four books of poetry: Black Leapt In, winner of the Barrow Street Press Poetry Prize; The Actual Moon, The Actual Stars, winner of the Morse Poetry Prize and a Washington State Book Award; Forgive Us Our Happiness, winner of the Bakeless Prize; and the forthcoming The Ghost Won’t Go.
+He has also written two books of nonfiction: My Father Before Me: A Memoir and A Mind Full of Music: Essays on Imagination and Popular Song.
 He has published three chapbooks, Ransack and Dance, x, and Crumbs of Bread, and his poems have appeared in Poetry, Paris Review, Ploughshares, New England Review, Parnassus, Georgia Review, Field, and other magazines, as well as in The Best American Poetry.
-He has won a National Endowment for the Arts Fellowship and three Pushcart Prizes, has earned a "Discover Great New Writers" selection from Barnes and Noble, and has been a resident at Yaddo and a fellow at Bread Loaf.
-He was born and raised in Seattle and lives with his wife, the poet Alessandra Lynch, and their two sons, Milo and Oliver, in Indianapolis, where he teaches at Butler University.
+He has won a National Endowment for the Arts Fellowship and three Pushcart Prizes, has earned a “Discover Great New Writers” selection from Barnes and Noble, and has been a resident at Yaddo and a fellow at Bread Loaf.
+He was born and raised in Seattle and lives with his wife, the poet Alessandra Lynch, and their two children, Milo and Shy, in Indianapolis, where he teaches at Butler University.
 More at http://www.chrisforhan.com.

 Author of a couple of novels, The Lost Episodes of Revie Bryson and Do Not Go On.
 Co-author (with Sarah Layden) of The Invisible Art of Literary Editing.
 Editor of a few anthologies, My Name was Never Frankenstein: And Other Classic Adventure Tales Reanimated and An Indiana Christmas.
 Co-editor (with Michael Martone) of the anthology, Winesburg, Indiana.
 Stories have appeared in Ninth Letter, Sycamore Review, Southeast Review, and elsewhere, including New Stories from the Midwest and Best American Nonrequired Reading.
 Wishes he was a hawk, believes that breakfast burritos are the perfect food.